jakobnissen/julia_bio_phdcourse/exercises/popgen/exercises.md

 Some solutions will be simpler, and/or much more efficient than others.
 Try not to worry too much about efficiency and focus on getting the job done.

-If you complete the exercises quickly and have spare time, you can try to optimize one or more of the exercises as much as you can!

-If you don't finish them, don't worry.
+If you don't finish them, don't worry, it doesn't matter.
 These exercises will not be graded.
 They are simply meant as practise to get to use the software to solve various small tasks.